-What we liked: The rich colors of these yarns make the end product look extremely classy.
+Why are we impressed?
+The rich colors of these yarns make the end product look extremely classy.
 Also, the soft and warm material is perfect for knitting mittens and sweaters for babies who have delicate skin.
 These yarns are made in Turkey with 12-ply, and they can be easily machine washed and tumble dried.

-What could be better: One downside of this yarn is that it can be difficult to work with for beginners because of the texture.
+What negatives must you be aware of?
+One downside of this yarn is that it can be difficult to work with for beginners because of the texture.

 This yarn is made from 100% merino wool, which is a soft, delicate, and extremely cozy material that is perfect for keeping you warm in the winters.
 Each skein is 120 yards long, and a bulky number 5 gauge yarn weighs 3,5oz.
 You can choose skeins from a range of 14 colors, including a bright vibrant solids and light pastels!
 The high-quality colors are long-lasting and don’t fade easily.

-What could be better: One con of this otherwise exquisite yarn is that you cannot wash it in the machine without damaging the material or color.
+What are the flaws?
+One con of this otherwise exquisite yarn is that you cannot wash it in the machine without damaging the material or color.

 These baby soft and comfortable 100% polyester fur yarns are suitable for knitting, crocheting, and weaving, making them a crafty person’s holy grail.
 Each set comes as a pair of 35-yard long skeins of fur yarn, and each chunky yarn skein weighs 1.76 oz.
 These yarns come in 19 color options, with both solid and mixed colors.
 The super soft and long hair doesn’t tangle easily and gives plenty of room to work with.

-What we liked: These cruelty-free faux fur yarns are a fur lover’s dream because they can offer a soft feel and luxury look.
+What stands out?
+These cruelty-free faux fur yarns are a fur lover’s dream because they can offer a soft feel and luxury look.
 The texture of this yarn makes it easy to work with using all kinds of needles and knits.

-What could be better: One thing that could have made these yarns even better is a longer skein because you need roughly 4 of these yarn skeins to knit a sweater.
+What cons did we manage to find?
+One thing that could have made these yarns even better is a longer skein because you need roughly 4 of these yarn skeins to knit a sweater.

 Things to Consider